By Janice Jones

 Internal parasites, those that reside within our four legged friends is what we will be discussing.
 Just the though of having something living inside another creature can give even the strongest among us can keep us up at night.

-Simply put, according to the Center for Disease and Prevention
+Simply put, according to Pets and Parasites,

 There are others, but they are not as common in the northern hemisphere so we will address the most common ones.